inspatiallabs/inspatial-dev/packages/run-draft/doc/philosophy.md

 #### Why This Changes Everything

-We're not just eliminating tools—we're eliminating entire categories of problems and concepts.
+We're not just eliminating tools we're eliminating entire categories of problems and concepts.

 - **No SSR complexity** - Everything is real-time and reactive
 - **No hydration mismatches** - No separate server/client render cycles